Tristannn1337/Ivory/README.md

 -   Voting in the Ivory Bazaar Minimum-Governance-DAO.
     -   Only function currently designed is to manage the bond quality rating system.
 -   Additionally, there are a couple more early-stage intentions:
-    -   Incentivise early adopters to learn about and participate in the ecosystem through marketing events with airdrops.
+    -   Incentivise early adopters to learn about and participate in the ecosystem through marketing events
+        -   airdrops
+        -   temporary good-behavior incentive boosts
     -   Fund development.

 ### Tokenomics